ilias-lp/canary-weather-etl/README.md

 # Cloud based setup for historical weather database

-In this personal data engineering project, the aim is to set up a cloud based database comprising an extensive set of historical weather parameters for several recent years across multiple locations in Canary Islands.
-The use case of such database is finding out best spots and periods for various sorts of activities (hiking, surfing, beach, etc.) that depend on weather conditions.
-Next to setting up a bulk of historical data, monthly periodic updates are a part of the scope for keeping the database content relevant and up-to-date.
+In this personal data engineering project, the aim is to set up a cloud based database comprising an extensive set of historical weather metrics for several recent years across multiple locations in Canary Islands.
+The use case of such database is finding out best spots and periods for different sorts of activities (hiking, surfing, beach, etc.) that depend on weather conditions.
+Next to setting up a bulk of historical data, monthly periodic updates are a part of the scope for keeping the database content up-to-date.

 **Project Outline**